Expenses, Tuition, and Fees

 The Medical Student Disability Insurance Fee is required of all medical students.
 The entire annual fee is charged for the fall quarter.

-The Professional Degree Supplemental Tuition is required of all students in the full-time M.B.A., J.D., M.D., Master's in Public Health, Master's in Public Policy, M.S. in Biotechnology Management, M.S. in Engineering Management, M.S. in Genetic Counseling, and M.S. in Nursing Science programs, regardless of the number of units taken.
+The Professional Degree Supplemental Tuition is required of all students in the state-supported full-time M.B.A., J.D., M.D., Master's in Public Health, Master's in Public Policy, M.S. in Biotechnology Management, M.S. in Engineering Management, M.S. in Genetic Counseling, M.S. in Nursing Science and Master of Urban and Regional planning programs, regardless of the number of units taken.

 A $1,500 advance deposit on the Professional Degree Supplemental Tuition is required of all new M.B.A. students upon their acceptance of admission.
 This deposit is nonrefundable.